kgaughan/blog/content/monads.rst

     3 + 4; 5 + 6

-The semicolon is acting as an operator that joins to expressions together and evaluates them in a particular order.
+The semicolon is acting as an operator that joins two expressions together and evaluates them in a particular order.
 It's really no different from ``+`` in that regard.